weiping-playnext/Zenject/README.md

 ```

 In this case we have some costly operation that we want to run every time some data changes (in this case, sorting), and all it does is affect how something is rendered (in this case, a displayed list of user names).
 We could implement ITickable and then set a boolean flag every time the data changes, then perform the update inside Tick(), but this isn't really the reactive way of doing things, so we use Sample() instead.

-All the other Zenject events are exposed via the ZenjectStreams class for other kinds of UniRx situations as well.

 ## <a id="auto-mocking-using-moq"></a>Auto-Mocking using Moq